InternetMaximalism/intmax2-cli/cli/README.md

 This CLI tool allows you to interact with the Intmax2 network.
 It includes functionalities such as:

-- Generating keys
+- Generating keys (from scratch or from Ethereum private keys)
 - Depositing assets (native tokens, ERC20, ERC721, ERC1155) into the rollup
+- Transferring assets (single and batch transfers)
 - Checking balances and transaction history
-- Sending rollup transactions
 - Managing withdrawals (including syncing and claiming)
+- Network synchronization

 ## Prerequisites

-Rust and Cargo installed.
+- Rust and Cargo installed
+- Environment variables properly configured

 Please copy the `.env.example` file to `.env` and adjust it as needed: